-Your Google My Business (GMB) profile is now considered your new homepage, according to many experts in local SEO.
+According to many local SEO experts, your Google My Business (GMB) profile is now considered your new homepage.
 It is a crucial tool for businesses to optimize their online presence and gain maximum visibility on Google.
 However, even without visiting your website, potential customers can find vital information about your business, such as opening hours, reviews, and contact details.

 It is crucial to view your GMB profile from your users’ perspective and ensure that it stands out from your competitors.
 However, before aiming for a spot in the coveted map pack, you must first optimize your Google Business profile.

 If you want to rank in local search results on Google, you must ensure your business appears in the Google Map Pack.
 This pack offers premium visibility in search results, allowing businesses to manage and control all their information.

 Local SEO and GMB optimization are essential components of any successful digital marketing strategy, and businesses should focus on continually improving their online presence to stay ahead of the competition.

 A quick search for ‘Nashville Home Builder’ returns these results below:

 All things being equal, I might call or check out Frank Batson first because of their reviews.